uibk-dps-teaching/proSemDistrSysWS2021/Task3/README.md

-## Task 2: "Automated control of multiple VMs."
+## Task 3: "Automated usage of Docker containers."

 ### Learning goals of the task:

+* Creation of Docker images
+* Pushing Docker images to Docker Hub
+* Pulling Docker images from Docker Hub
+* Automated usage of Docker containers on VMs:
-* Installing software on a VM
+	* Installing Docker on a VM
-* Accessing the VM via SSH to:
-	* Copy data from and to the VM
-	* Process data on the VM
-* Automating the SSH access
-* Distributing the workload between multiple VMs
+	* Pulling a Docker image
+	* Running an application in Docker
+	* Retrieving results from a Docker container

 ### Step 1 - Setup.

-1. Clone the exercise project from its  [GitHub repository](https://github.com/FedorSmirnov89/proSemDistrSysWS2021/tree/master/Task2)
+1. Clone the exercise project from its  [GitHub repository](https://github.com/FedorSmirnov89/proSemDistrSysWS2021/tree/master/Task3)
-2. Build the project (same procedure as for Task 1)
+2. Build the project (same procedure as for Tasks 1 and 2)

-### Step 2 - Manually controlling a single VM via SSH.
+### Step 2 - Creation and Upload of a Docker image.

-1. Create a VM instance (without preinstalled Java) and connect to it using SSH.
-2. Connect to the VM using SSH.
+1. Have a look at the [Docker tutorial](https://docker-curriculum.com/#introduction) (the parts up until the 'Beanstalk' section are particularly useful for this task).
+2. Apply the things you learned to create a Docker image of _calc\_fib.jar_ (the application from the previous task).
+3. Upload the created image to Docker Hub.

+**_Note:_** You may want to test that the docker image showcases the correct behavior by running the corresponding container on your local machine.
+In particular, make sure that your Docker container is able to access external files (input and output of the fibonacci calculation).

+### Step 3 - Automated Usage of Docker Containers on a VM.

+Using the things you learned in the previous task, implement a Java program which will:

+1. Start an EC2 instance.
-3. Install Java 8 on the VM.
+2. Install and start Docker on the instance.
-4. Use SCP to copy the file _calc\_fib.jar_ to the VM.
+3. Pull the Docker image you created in Step 2.
+4. Run the docker image.
-5. Execute the file and download the result to your local machine.
+5. Download the result of the calculation to your local machine.
-6. Terminate the VM.
+6. Terminate the instance.

-**_Note:_** You do not have to upload any results of Step 2 as part of your submission of Task 2.

-### Step 3 - Controlling a single VM via SSH using a script.
+### Step 4 - Measurement and Discussion.

-1. Implement a Java script to start a VM and execute the parts 1.-5. from Step 2.
+1. Measure the time required for the Tasks 1.-6. of the previous step, as well as the time required for the complete execution of the application.
-2. Measure the time required for the operation.
+2. Compare the results of the measurement to the time required for the execution of the application from Task 2, in particular w.r.t. the initialization overhead.

-**_Note:_** You may want to (a) reuse the code you wrote for the for Task 1 and (b) use [Jsch](http://www.jcraft.com/jsch/) for the automation of the SSH operations (the dependency to Jsch and an example command are included in the task project in the task repository).

-### Step 3 - Controlling multiple VMs via SSH using a script.

-1. Split the workload by (manually) distributing the content of the input file _input\_full.csv_ between two files _input\_half\_one.csv_ and _input\_half\_two.csv_.
-2. Implement a Java script to create and initialize two VMs (install Java, load the files, etc.), send one workload file to each machine, process the workload, and download the results.
-3. Measure the time required for processing.

-### Step 4 - Discussion.

-1. Investigate how the speedup achieved by using 2 VMs instead of one depends on the way you split the workload file.
-2. What is the optimal way to split the file?
+### Upload.

+In order to pass the task, you have to upload all **_.java files_** used in your solution, the **_Dockerfile_** used to build the Docker container, as well as a **_text file_** containing a description and discussion of your measurement results.